flyser/cournal/README.md

 infinote/libinfinity to get python bindings for free.
 See <https://live.gnome.org/GObjectIntrospection>

-The Client side basicly comes down to PDF rendering with [poppler](http://people.freedesktop.org/~ajohnson/docs/poppler-glib/), drawing with [cairo](http://cairographics.org/documentation/pycairo/3/), saving and loading Xournal files with the XML library of your choice (likely [ElementTree](http://docs.python.org/library/xml.etree.elementtree.html)) and probably a band-aid networking layer till infinote support is in place.
+The Client side basically comes down to PDF rendering with [poppler](http://people.freedesktop.org/~ajohnson/docs/poppler-glib/), drawing with [cairo](http://cairographics.org/documentation/pycairo/3/), saving and loading Xournal files with the XML library of your choice (likely [ElementTree](http://docs.python.org/library/xml.etree.elementtree.html)) and the band-aid networking layer till infinote support is in place.

 ## Dependencies ##